-- (i) Listed securities are shown by reference to bid-market price at the close of business on 31 March 2014. - (ii) Unit trusts are priced as follows: - Unit trust and managed fund investments are stated at the bid price quoted by their respective managers prior to the close of business on 31 March 2014. - Single priced funds, closed ended property funds, and fixed interest Open Ended Investment Companies (OEICs), which are valued on a Net Asset Value basis. - (iii) Unitised insurance policies are valued at mid-price and are calculated on each business day at noon. - (iv) Private Equity valuations are based upon the underlying investments within each portfolio, the majority of which are based upon figures as at 31 December 2013, reflecting the nature of valuing those investments.
-The cash flows are adjusted up to 31 March 2014 using the same accounting policies.
+(i) Listed securities are shown by reference to bid-market price at the close of business on 31 March 2013.

+(ii) Unit trust and managed fund investments are stated at the bid price quoted by their respective managers prior to the close of business on 31 March 2013.
+The exceptions to this are an Alliance Bernstein unit trust, closed ended property funds and fixed interest Open Ended Investment Companies (OEICs), which are valued on a Net Asset Value basis.

+(iii) Private Equity valuations are based upon the underlying investments within each portfolio, the majority of which are based upon figures as at 31 December 2012, reflecting the nature of valuing those investments.
+The cashflows are adjusted up to 31 March 2013.
 It is less easy to trade private equity than it is for quoted investments.
 Therefore, when the assets are realised the amount received may not necessarily be the amount that they are valued at and any differences could be significant.